grimmlabs/BarPepScripts/README.md

 **input directory**: path to the directory containing all fastq files.

 **annotation file**: path to a tab-separated look-up table containing barcode sequences and associated names.
-Please adhere to the structure of example_data/seq_annotation.txt
+Please adhere to the structure of example_data/seq_annotation.txt.
+Required for barcode analysis.
+Set to False if not required.

 **output directory**: path to the desired output directory.